davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

 - Enter your new password, and you should see the contents of your home directory once again.
 If you do, then you're connected back to the server!
 Happy programming!

+#### Using the Shell (within the VS Code Integrated Terminal)

+- In this course it is important that you know your way around the command-line shell, because you'll need to use it for just about everything we do: I use it during lectures (so you'll need be able to follow what I'm doing); it's in my slides; you need it to compile and run/test your code, etc.

-- **Accessing the Terminal** The command-line terminal (also called a _shell_) should show up on the bottom of your VS Code editor.
-If it's not already there, go to the `Terminal` menu on the top of your screen and select `New Terminal`.
+- The operating system _shell_ is a command interpretor.
+By default, it should show up on the bottom window of VS Code.
+If it's not already there, then go to the `Terminal` menu on the top of your screen and select `New Terminal`.
 Here's what mine looks like:

   <img src="figures/dchiu__SSH__149_165_174_87_.png" width="500px" />

-- I assume you have a working knowledge of the command-line shell, but here are some time-saving tips.
+- I assume you have a working knowledge of the shell, but here are some time-saving tips.

   | Tip |  |
   | :--- | :--- |